Intel

 Series B in 2014

-NetSpeed Systems specializes in providing scalable Network-on-Chip (NoC) intellectual property (IP) to System-on-Chip (SoC) designers across various markets, including mobile devices and high-performance computing.
-Founded in 2011, the company focuses on delivering significant time-to-market advantages through a system-level approach, extensive user-driven automation, and advanced algorithms.
-Its NoC IP solutions streamline the integration process for architects and designers, enabling them to optimize power, performance, and area in their designs.
-Led by experienced executives from the semiconductor and networking sectors, NetSpeed Systems is supported by prominent investors from Silicon Valley.
+NetSpeed Systems is a company that specializes in providing scalable and coherent Network-on-Chip (NoC) intellectual property (IP) for System-on-Chip (SoC) designers across various markets, including mobile, high-performance computing, and networking.
+Founded in 2011, the company offers NoC IPs that facilitate significant time-to-market advantages through a system-level approach, extensive user-driven automation, and advanced algorithms.
+Its technology simplifies the integration of internet protocols, allowing architects and designers to optimize power, performance, and area in application-specific integrated circuits.
+NetSpeed Systems is led by experienced executives from the semiconductor and networking industries, positioning the company as a key player in the evolving landscape of chip design.

 VeriSilicon